 By eliminating or reducing the amount of time it takes to manage the admin part of the business, it frees us up to take on more Clients and thus, earn more money with less of a headache.
 If you have a few Clients already, getting started should take less than 15 minutes.

 We just have to add some basic information like name, phone number, email address and services.
-It should only take us a quick minute.
+It should only take a minute.

-Check allows you to import Clients from your contacts on your phone so if you’ve added their name, phone number, email and address into a contacts card, adding them to Check is as simple as importing them.
-If their information is in your notes app on your phone or written down on paper somewhere, it’s still easy to do but estimate it taking about 1 minute per Client to fill out their information.
+Check allows you to import Clients from your contacts on your phone so if you’ve added their name, phone number, email and address into your contacts, adding them to Check is as simple as importing them.
+If their information is in your notes app on your phone or written down on paper somewhere, it’s still easy to do but estimate it taking about 20-30 seconds per Client to fill out their information.

 Now that our Clients are in Check, we can add Recurring Jobs to each Property.
 If a Client has more than one Property, we can add both Properties in their profile first.
 Then, simply go to each Client’s profile, and add a Recurring Job for each set of services that need to be scheduled on different cadences.
 For example: